|

 - RANJ:

-Nickname for Hindi Ranjeet, meaning
+Short form of Hindi Ranjeet, meaning

 "victorious in battle."

-- RANJEET:
+- RANJEET

 Hindi name meaning "victorious in